Don't forget to accept your enrolment appointment through the Newman Portal

-Perhaps you want to know what makes the universe tick, or you’re considering a career in Mechanical Engineering, Cosmology or Medical Physics.
-An understanding of Physics underpins the technology that puts satellites into orbit, makes the internet possible, revolutionises medicine, and it’s also behind the technology that will shape tomorrow’s innovations.
+Perhaps you want to know what makes the universe tick?
+Physics A-Level is a step towards understanding everything around us.
+Or, maybe you are considering a career in Mechanical Engineering, Cosmology or Medical Physics.
+An understanding of Physics underpins the technology that puts satellites into orbit, makes the internet possible, revolutionises medicine, and it is behind the technology that will shape tomorrow’s innovations.

-An A Level in Physics is highly regarded by employers and universities.
-Our students go on to study a wide range of courses, from Physics based courses such as Astrophysics and Cosmology to Aeronautical, Motorsport or Acoustic Engineering, Medical Physics, Architecture, Geophysics and Computing.
+An A-Level in Physics is highly regarded by employers and universities.
+Our students go onto study a wide range of courses including physics-based courses such as Astrophysics and Cosmology to Aeronautical, Motorsport or Acoustic Engineering, Medical Physics, Architecture, Geophysics and Computing.

-At least two 5s and three 4s at GCSE, including at least a 6 in GCSE Maths and at least a 6 in both GCSE Core and Additional Science, or a 6 in GCSE Physics and one other GCSE Science.
+At least two 5s and three 4s at GCSE, including at least a 6 in two Sciences and a 6 in Maths (must also choose A-Level Maths).